JKFlipFlop1108/NLP_PROJECT_ABSA/readme.md

 ### Meaning
 - `doc_id`: shared ID across all branches
-- `text`: normalized headline text
+- `text`: headline text used by downstream task exports
 - `group_key`: used for duplicate-aware splitting
 - `aspects`: all aspect/sentiment annotations for this headline